gonella/akka-blueprint/README.md

 ## Running from desktop application

 * Run as java application the file: /akka.gui.examples/src/main/java/org/akka/example/gui/Main.java
-* It will raise a Java desktop application made with SWT libraries.
+* It will raise a Java desktop application made with [SWT](https://www.eclipse.org/swt/) libraries.
 Which is using "akka.console.example" as dependencies, contains all akka mechanism/process required.
 * Click in "Add Worker" to start creating workers, each worker has a set of operation with priorities.
+  * You can create infinity workers to see large number of messages exchanged between client and workers.
 * When clicking over "Remove/Config/Recovery", you are sending a message to worker to be processed, once is completed, worker replies back to client which will eliminate the job from the app.
 AKKA framework is supporting this communication.
   * Each operation has priority associated, you can implement own priorization.
 It means, message with higher priorioty will take over others.
-* You can create infinity workers to see large number of messages exchanged between client and workers.
+* See app animation below:
 	![](akka.gui.examples/docs/AppAkkaQueueExample.gif)

 ## Other examples